codeslash21/Data_analysis_nanodegree/Statistics/statistics.md

 ### NOTE:
 * Notation is a common language used to communicate mathematical ideas.
 Think of notation as a universal language used by academic and industry professionals to convey mathematical ideas.
 * Capital Letter is used for random varibles and small letter is used for referencing random variables' values.
+* The variance is the average squared difference of each observation from the mean.
+*